1983–84 Paris Saint-Germain FC season

-The 1983–84 season was Paris Saint-Germain's 14th season in existence.
-PSG played their home league games at the Parc des Princes in Paris, registering an average attendance of 23,968 spectators per match.
-The club was presided by Francis Borelli.
-The team was coached by Lucien Leduc until March 1984.
-Georges Peyroche took over as manager in April 1984.
-Dominique Bathenay was the team captain.
+The 1983–84 season was the 14th season in the history of Paris Saint-Germain FC.
+PSG played their home league matches at the Parc des Princes, attracting an average of 23,968 spectators per match.
+The club's president was Francis Borelli.
+The team was managed by Lucien Leduc until March 1984, with Georges Peyroche taking over in April 1984.
+Dominique Bathenay served as captain.
+PSG finished fourth in Ligue 1, reached the round of 64 in the Coupe de France, and the second round of the UEFA Cup Winners' Cup.
+Michel N'Gom was the team's top scorer, netting 12 goals in all competitions, including 10 in the league.

 Players

-As of the 1983–84 season.
+Squad

+Players who featured in at least one official match for the club.